verbes4/billybot3/readme.md

 4) Create a text file named "token.txt" in the root and put your Bot's token in there
 8) In your terminal type `main.py`

+Pull requests, even if they just add comments to the code, are EXTREMELY appreciated :)

 If you need help, message me on Discord: `verbes4#8839`